 If this process fails, guidance is provided in the Finout console to help resolve the problem, or review the Troubleshooting FAQs as this will assist you to easily fix any errors.

-Grant Finout Access to an S3 Bucket
+Grant Finout Access to a S3 Bucket

 If you want to export the Kubernetes data into a different S3 Bucket than the one with the AWS Cost and Usage Report (CUR) files, follow the steps below:

-Go to your newly created role.
+1. Go to your newly created role.

-Click Add permissions and select Create inline policy.
+2. Click Add permissions and select Create inline policy.

-Select JSON, and paste the following (change the <BUCKET_NAME> to the bucket you created or to your existing CUR bucket):
+3. Select JSON, and paste the following (change the <BUCKET_NAME> to the bucket you created or to your existing CUR bucket):

 "Version": "2012-10-17",